 The good news is, there are plenty of things you can do at home to prevent ankle disorders.
 Regular exercise will help you maintain good physical fitness, strength, and flexibility.
 Make sure to stretch before and after working out, and invest in shoes that offer adequate support.
 Contact our Houston podiatrist if you’re experiencing any of the symptoms above or if you would like more information.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office near Houston TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office near Houston TX, by clicking here or by calling 281.397.3487.